 The MSW Program requires two elective courses (total of six units).
 Students transferring from another graduate program may petition to have up to six units evaluated for possible elective credit.
 The course(s) must be relevant to the MSW Program and preferably have been taken within five years prior to admission.
 Syllabi will be reviewed on a case-by-case basis to assure that prior content is not outdated.
-Petitions must be submitted to the MSW Program for evaluation.
+Petitions must be submitted to the MSW Program for evaluation after acceptance to the Program.
 Due to the importance of MSW Program compliance with CSWE accreditation standards, students may be asked to provide course syllabi in order to assess the relevance and timeliness of course material.
-Once in the MSW Program, students must take elective courses at APU, with the exception of a select pre-approved international courses that may be offered by other social work programs.
+Once in the

+MSW Program, students must take elective courses at APU.
 Independent study may be taken in place of elective courses (see below).